Logarithmic correction to the entropy of a Kerr-Newman family of black holes in $U(1)^2$-charged STU supergravity models: The setup

 where $\mathcal{H}= \frac{\delta^2\mathcal{S}_E}{\delta {\phi}_m^2}$ is the kinetic operator controlling the quadratic field fluctuations appearing in the one-loop.
-The first term $\mathcal{S}_E[\bar{g}_{\mu\nu},\bar{\varphi}]$ corresponds to the classical or on-shell action, which dominates the transformation \eqref{set3} and leads to the Bekenstein-Hawking area law (BHAL) or Wald entropy when Einstein's gravity theories are modified to include higher-derivative corrections,
+The first term $\mathcal{S}_E[\bar{g}_{\mu\nu},\bar{\varphi}]$ corresponds to the classical or on-shell action, which dominates the transformation \eqref{set3} and leads to the Bekenstein-Hawking area law \cite{Gibbons:1977ta,Hawking:1978td}, or its Wald generalization \cite{Wald:1993rw} when higher-derivative terms are integrated into Einstein's framework,

-On the other hand, the term next to the leading saddle-point contribution in \eqref{setx1} is the so-called one-loop effective action (OLEA).
+On the other hand, the term next to the leading saddle-point contribution in the setup \eqref{setx1} is the one-loop effective action (OLEA).
 It involves a Gaussian integral over the quadratic fluctuations with the kinetic operator $\mathcal{H}$ and can be expressed as

 where $\mathrm{Tr}$ denotes the trace operation performed over spacetime and all internal indices of the field fluctuations, and $\chi = \pm 1$ for bosonic and fermionic fluctuations, respectively.
 With this setup, the quantum-corrected black hole entropy up to one-loop is given by